MykhailoStratan/quizlet/README.md

 - Firebase,
 - WordsAPI

-To run project in the development mode enter to the command line "run npm dev"
+To run project in the development mode enter to the command line "run npm dev" on the main branch